manasmbellani/pyiaacsync/README.md

 *Note*: An additional example has been added in folder called `example-fileasset-with-update` where the `fileassetwupd.py` is a python file which additionally includes the `update` method in the `FileAssetWithUpdate` class.
 The commands listed below also apply to files in this folder.

+*Note*: By default, pyiaacsync will immediately stop syncing assets if there are unexpected errors.
+This can be over-ridden by setting `true` to `continue_sync_on_error` and specifying an error handler `callback_on_sync_error` which will execute the error handler and continue the processing of remaining assets after executing `callback_on_sync_error` method.
+An example of this is included in `example-fileasset-with-update`.

 ### Actions

 #### init